How a Kremlin interview put India Today-Aaj Tak at the centre of global Putin coverage

 00:00/ 00:00

-New Delhi: Within hours of India Today and Aaj Tak airing their pre-recorded Kremlin interview with Vladimir Putin at 9 pm on Thursday, the conversation had jumped from an Indian prime-time slot into the global news bloodstream via international wires, Western legacy titles, broadcasters and even the Kremlin’s own official website.
+New Delhi: Within hours of India Today and Aaj Tak airing their pre-recorded Kremlin interview with Vladimir Putin at 9 pm on Thursday, the conversation had jumped from an Indian prime-time slot into the global news bloodstream via front pages of leading newspapers, international wires, broadcasters and even the Kremlin’s own official website.

 Across platforms, three clusters from the interview dominated coverage – Putin’s demand that Russia must control all of Ukraine’s Donbas region, his defence of India’s right to buy Russian oil, and his description of India as a “great power” rather than a former British colony that can be pushed around.

-Different platforms led with different lines, but almost all of them credited India Today/Aaj Tak as the source, effectively lifting the channels’ brand onto a global stage.
+Different outlets led with different lines, but almost all of them credited India Today/Aaj Tak as the source, effectively lifting the channels’ brand onto a global stage.

 Global wires: India Today in the first line